 2. Break Up Top Layer- Using a how, break the soil top with a hoe 5 to 6 inches down into the ground.
 If your soil is too compact, use a motorized tiller as a last resort to avoid killing worms and other important organisms in the soil.

-4. Dry Clay Soil- Place the second layer of soil out in a layer beside the dug hole, which is about 10 to 12 inches deep.
+4. Dry Clay Soil– Place the second layer of soil beside the dug hole, about 10 to 12 inches deep.
 Leave the soil to dry for three to four days.
-Cover the drying soil with a tarp if heavy fog, dew or rain are expected.
+Cover the drying soil with a tarp if heavy fog, dew or rain is expected.

 6. Add Organic Material- Spread 5 to 6 inches of well-rotted compost over the two piles.
 Pine bark that is finely ground or dried manure will also work well as a soil amendment.
 Experts advise to avoid using peat moss or sand.

-7. Combine Compost and Clay Soil- Mix the compost with the soil using a spading fork to thoroughly combine so the soil mixes easily and looks rich and crumbles with ease.
+7. Combine Compost and Clay Soil- Mix the compost with the soil using a spading fork to thoroughly combine so the soil mixes easily, looks rich, and crumbles easily.

-8. Create a Garden Bed- Replace the compost-soil mixture back into the hole you initially removed the soil from to create a bed that is even with or just above ground level.
+8. Create a Garden Bed– Replace the compost-soil mixture back into the hole from which you initially removed the soil to create a bed that is even with or above ground level.
 Use any remaining soil to make raised beds around your garden, if desired.

 Topsoil is not recommended when restoring clay soil.
-However, if you opt to add topsoil to your garden bed, be sure to thoroughly mix the topsoil with the existing clay soil.
+However, if you opt to add topsoil to your garden bed, be sure to mix the topsoil with the existing clay soil thoroughly.

 10. Restore Clay Soil Each Year- Repeat amending your clay soil with compost using this same method each time you replant the bed.